-Third Edition (November 1975)
+Second Edition (September 1972)

-This edition replaces the previous edition (numbered GC26-3837-1) and its technical newsletter (numbered GN26-0783) and makes them both obsolete.
+This edition replaces the previous edition (numbered GC28-0631-0) and makes that edition obsolete.

-This edition applies to Release 5 of OS/VS1 and to all subsequent releases of the system unless otherwise indicated in new editions or technical newsletters.
+This edition applies both to Release 1 of OS/VS1 and to Release 1 of OS/VS2, and to all subsequent releases of either system unless otherwise indicated in new editions or technical newsletters.